Weminal-labs/smartcontract-connect/README.md

 #### Parameter:

-1. signer: Account : user account get from wallet (useWallet), this function will get account addresss to find account info
+1. signer: AccountInfo : user account get from wallet (useWallet), this function will get account addresss to find account info
 2. onSuccess: (acount: IAccountResponse)=> void: This function will be called if get user info successful
 3. onFalure: ()=> This function will be called when get get user info failed (user have not existed on the platform before).

 ### Create account:
 ```
 async function create_account(
-  signerAccount: Account,
+  signAndSubmitTransaction: (transaction: InputTransactionData) => Promise<any>,
   userName: string,
   onSuccess: () => void,
   onFalure: () => void,